savetheclocktower/daubjs/docs/design.md

 ### Server-side rendering

-I haven’t tried this and don’t know any of the pitfalls and possibilities.
+It occurs to me that you could use Daub as an alternative to Prism when doing server-side highlighting for something like [Eleventy](https://www.11ty.dev/) or [Gatsby](https://www.gatsbyjs.com/), but I haven’t tried this and don’t know any of the pitfalls and possibilities.
 Let me know what you discover.

 ### Web worker

 I’ve tried to make the web worker case a bit more straightforward by exporting a file that’s suitable for loading in a web worker (`dist/daub.worker.umd.js`).
-It pairs with `daub.AsyncHighlighter`, a class meant to be an almost-drop-in replacement for `daub.Highlighter` and meant to be run in the main window.
+It pairs with `AsyncHighlighter`, a class meant to be an almost-drop-in replacement for `Highlighter` and meant to be run in the main window.
 Together the two handle the communication plumbing.

 If you take this approach, you’ll want to import `AsyncHighlighter` _and nothing else_ in your main JavaScript bundle.
 There’s no corresponding UMD build, but if you use Rollup and don’t import anything else, then it… should… work?
 Again: let me know what you discover, hypothetical reader?